Are you a writer who struggles with the highs and lows of creativity? No – don’t leave!! I really couldn’t think of a better opening for this article.

 All three scenarios can have you shlumping around in your pajamas for a month, with your only portal of light, or air, being the tiny hole where your nose pokes out of your hoodie, because you couldn’t cinch it any tighter.
 Argh!

 While this is all true, most writers would not trade their creative woes away for something else.
 We love our art, our craft, our passion.
 The creative mind of a writer is like no other.
-We can be anywhere, doing multiple things at once, while holding a conversation, and Goldielocks is bouncing on the bed in our head, reciting storylines! (or crying)
+We can be anywhere, doing multiple things at once, while holding a conversation, and Goldielocks is bouncing on the bed in our head, reciting storylines and character dialogue! (or possibly having a tantrum)

 Sounds a bit much, but it’s often true.
 You may ask yourself whether it’s possible to be, perhaps, a little too creative?
 Are we all a little cray-cray?